TheoDel/TheoDel.github.io/_projects/quicook.md

    - name : ux
    - name : ui
    - name : product

 technologies:
    - unity
+   - csharp

 ---

 <div class="alert alert-info"><p><i class="fa fa-flask" aria-hidden="true"></i>
 &nbsp;This project is currently in development !</p>
 </div>

+QUICOOK is an augmented reality device for cooking.
+It allows to prepare a recipe by following the projected instructions on the worktop.
+The steps are juxtaposed to the user's gestures in real time, indicating how to proceed, and thus teaching by practicing.
+Preparing the recipe can be made by several persons at the same time.
+The device will distinguish the progression of each one.
+The "social sharing" is double : beyond the regular sharing videos, pictures, recipes via social media, Quicook allows to collaborate in order to prepare the recipe in the same place.
+It is especially adapted for workshops or cooking lessons in group.

+A camera and a video projector are fixed over the worktop.
+The human-machine interaction is made with the visual sensors fixed on the worktop and the cooking utensils.
+The camera follows each sensor and the video projector displays the good informations, text, videos, following each step of the recipe.
+The user can then follow the indications and improve their skill by imitation.

+## Detailed methodology

+<i class="fa fa-globe" aria-hidden="true"></i> Sorry this story has not been translated yet.
+However, it is available in [it French version](../quicook-fr.html).

 <div class="thumbnail">
       <img src="quicook/demo2.jpg" class="img-responsive" alt="Photo de Démonstration du prototype">